rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

   --groups=admins
 ```
 Alice should now have sudo access on all the systems in the realm.
-Logout and log back in as alice, then ssh to the idmclient as alice.
+Logout and log back in as alice, then ssh to idmclient1 as alice.

 ```bash
 kdestroy -A